CollaboraOnline/CollaboraOnline.github.io/content/post/translate.md

 showtitle = true
 +++

 A great way to get involved.
-You can perfect CODE for your language, while learning about the feature set, and how things work.
+You can perfect CODE and Collabora Office apps for your language, while learning about the feature set, and how things work.
 <!--more-->
 ## Weblate
 Please join our team of translators at our [Hosted Weblate](https://hosted.weblate.org/projects/collabora-online/) page